Emanuel-DSC/JumpGame/README.md

-# JumpGame
+# JumpGame - 2021 College's project

-2021 College's project - Game Lab (Python)
+I had to code a game for my final exam of Game Lab (Python) course.
+So I took inspiration of Doodle Jump and made this game.

 * Video demo